 If you miss your deadline to appeal, you lose the right to appeal.4

-First your Nevada criminal appeals attorney files a “notice of appeal” with the court in which your trial took place.
-Then the trial court will file your trial’s “record” (the transcripts) with the appellate court.
+First, your Nevada criminal appeals attorney files a “notice of appeal” with the court where your trial occurred.
+Then, the trial court will file your trial’s “record” (the transcripts) with the appellate court.

-At that point, your attorney usually has 120 days to review the record and compose an “appellate brief,” which is a lengthy document outlining all the legal arguments and case citations in support of why you should win on appeal.
+At that point, your attorney usually has 120 days to review the record and compose an “appellate brief,” a lengthy document outlining all the legal arguments and case citations supporting why you should win on appeal.

-Depending on the case, your appeals lawyer may be allowed to give an “oral argument” in front of the appellate judges to supplement the brief.
-Afterwards, the judges will review the briefs and oral arguments (if any) and deliver a decision in the form of a written opinion.5
+Depending on the case, your appeals lawyer may be allowed to give an “oral argument” before the appellate judges to supplement the brief.
+Afterward, the judges will review the briefs and oral arguments (if any) and deliver a decision in the form of a written opinion.5

 - you were sentenced to life in prison, or